 For several years, I have been smelling fragrances that aren't there, some pleasant, others not.
 For example, I spent one whole day with the smell of our friends' well-water in my brain.
 That smell made me happy, as I miss our friends (they lived in another state, and now live in another country).
 Sometimes I smell synthetic odors, like plastic.
 I don't always smell things that everyone else does (exhaust, perfumes, etc.).
-One of the neurologists I have seen said… read more
+One of the neurologists I have seen said that it was a Parkinsonian… read more

 Wow yes!
 It's something I hadn't seen anything I've read about PD.
 It doesn't happen often but I hallucinate smells that don't exist in the real world...for the most part they are wonderful.
 It can last an hour or so.
 I haven't lost my sense of taste or smell but this is something else.
 I even dreamed some amazing aromas once.
 It's been the best symptom of an otherwise miserable experience.